danamlewis/OpenHumansDataTools/README.md

 #### TODO for Tool 5:
 1) add Loop/enacted/timestamp to also assess Loop users
 2) add a script version to include both BG and looping data in same output CSV)

+## Tool #6: Outcomes

+This script ([outcomes.sh](https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/outcomes.sh)) assess the start/end of BG and looping data to calculate time spent low (default: <70 mg/dL), time in range (default: 70-180mg/dL), time spent high (default:>180mg/dL), amount of high readings, and the average glucose for the time frame where there is entries data and they are looping.

+*Tl;dr - this analyzes the post-looping time frame.*